fatso83/postmortem-timbuktu-2017-hack/README.md

 -rw-r----- 1 root adm  50K nov.
 30  2014 access.log.21.gz
 ```
 Probably hit by one of the [2016/17 vulnerabilities in Apache](https://httpd.apache.org/security/vulnerabilities_24.html).

+## Verified that I was a Monero mining bot  ...
+Searching for `xmrig` gets me [the official GitHub project](https://github.com/xmrig/xmrig) for this Monero CPU miner.